interfacerproject/zenflows/README.md

 ## 🎮 Quick start

-To start using Zenflows
+To start using Zenflows with native-to-host Elixir, PostgreSQL, and Restroom instances:

 1. Run `./mann env.setup` to generate the configuration file, `conf/env.sh`.
 2. Edit `conf/env.sh` to suit your needs.
 Read the [Configuration Guide](docs/configuration-guide.md) for more info.
 3. Run `./mann db.setup` to setup the database and run the migrations.
-4. Run `./mann run` to start the application.
+4. Run `./mann serve` to start the application.
-5. Head over to [`http://localhost:4000/play`](http://localhost:4000/play) for the GraphQL playground.
+5. Head over to [`localhost:4000/play`](http://localhost:4000/play) for the GraphiQL playground.
+6. Use the URL `http://localhost:4000/api` in case if you'd like to use your own GraphQL client.

+To start using Zenflows with docker(-compose):

+1. Run `./mann devop.serve`.
+This will create the necessary docker-compose file and fill in the secrets.
+2. When the iex (elixir shell) comes up, just type `Zenflows.Reltask.migrate()` and hit enter to migrate the database.

+Optionally, you can run `./mann devop.setup` before running `./mann devop.serve` to generate the docker-compose file, and edit it to suit your needs.

 **[🔝 back to top](#toc)**